lastblindpilot/SnakeJS/README.md

-Snake JS
+Snake.JS

-This simple game.
+This is the simple game on JavaScript.
-For learning the beginning of JS.
+Made by purpose of learning the JS.

+The project is under development.